guilhermec-costa/SemanticReactComponents-/packages/semanticComponents/README.md

 # Semantic Components

 > **Important:** Please use version `1.1.5` or greater for optimal stability and compatibility.
-Later versions are not working properly
+Older versions are not working properly

 Semantic Components is a library of reusable, semantic React components and useful hooks designed to enhance your web applications.
 This library focuses on providing a set of well-structured components that are easy to integrate and customize, promoting best practices in React development.